exiang/open_hub_wiki/Database.md

 Please follow this [naming convention](Extending-Model-Meta) strictly.

 ## enum
 Enum for MySQL is devil.
-Use with care
+Use with care!

-**Make sure you add new enum item at the END OF LIST so it doesn't rerun indexing of the entire table.
-This is deadly for large table.**
+Make sure you add new enum item at the **END OF LIST** so it doesn't rerun indexing of the entire table.
+This is deadly for large table.

 ## geo location method
 OpenHub support geo location data type with spatial data.